mikrono/tModLoaderWiki_kr_ko/Basic-Sounds.md

 To play a sound manually, use the `SoundEngine.PlaySound` method.
 This method is in the `Terraria.Audio;` namespace, so make sure you have `using Terraria.Audio;` at the top of your .cs file.

 The `SoundEngine.PlaySound` method has 2 parameters.
 The first is the `SoundStyle`, this is required.
 The 2nd parameter is an optional `Vector2` representing the position of the sound in world coordinates.
-If the position is ommitted, the sound is played without any panning effect as if it were happening in the center of the screen.
+If the position is omitted, the sound is played without any panning effect as if it were happening in the center of the screen.

 To play an existing sound, simply call the method:
 ```cs